-Texas is, as any family lawattorney will tell you, a community property state.
-This means that there is a legal presumption in our State that if all property that is acquired by you and your spouse during the course of your marriage is presumed to be community property- jointly owned.
-Therefore, there is a burden on a divorcing spouse to prove that a piece of property- no matter what type of property- is actually separately owned.
+As any family law attorney will tell you, Texas is a community property state.
+This means that there is a legal presumption in our State that all property that you and your spouse acquire during your marriage is presumed to be community property- jointly owned.
+Therefore, there is a burden on a divorcing spouse to prove that a piece of property- no matter what type of property- is separately owned.

-We’ve defined what community property is in the context of Texas family law, which begs the question of what exactly separate property is.
-By definition, separate property is the property owned by a spouse prior to marriage or acquired by a spouse during marriage by gift or inheritance.
+We've defined what community property is in the context of Texas family law, which begs the question of what precisely separate property is.
+By definition, separate property is the property owned by a spouse before marriage or acquired by a spouse during marriage by gift or inheritance.

 Awards related to personal injuries are also included as separate property.
-What this all means for your divorce is that if an item is determined to be part of your or your spouse’s separate estate, cannot be divided in a divorce.
-Once the separate property is identified and decided upon by the judge in your trial it will be allocated according to which spouse it belongs to.
+What this all means for your divorce is that if an item is determined to be part of your or your spouse's different estate, it cannot be divided in a divorce.
+Once the separate property is identified and decided upon by the judge in your trial, it will be allocated according to which spouse it belongs.

 Proving separate property in a trial

-This is one of the most important questions that you will encounter in your divorce if your case actually makes it to trial.
-Evidence, fairly overwhelming evidence at that, needs to be shown in order to trump the presumption in place that all property belonging to spouses in a marriage is considered community property.
-When the property was received as well as how the property was received is critically important.
+This is one of the most important questions you will encounter in your divorce if your case makes it to trial.
+Some overwhelming evidence needs to be shown to trump the presumption in place that all property belonging to spouses in a marriage is considered community property.
+When the property was received and how the property was acquired are critically essential.

-Suppose that you had a piece of property that was sold and that proceeds of that sale were deposited into a jointly held bank account or otherwise invested.
-The concept of tracing would come in to play as the separately held property has since been turned into what could be considered community income.
+Suppose that you had a piece of property sold and that proceeds of that sale were deposited into a jointly held bank account or otherwise invested.
+The concept of tracing would come into play as the separately stored property has since been turned into what could be considered community income.

-Often times you will need to either have kept great records of any transaction like this or have an expert witness who is available to testify to the history of the funds and where and how the property should be considered your separate property.
+Often you will need to either have kept excellent records of any transaction like this or have an expert witness who is available to testify to the history of the funds and where and how the property should be considered your separate property.

 Split it all down the middle?

-It is not so simple to just assume that if your case makes it before a judge that he or she will just take all the community property and split it down the middle, 50/50.
-Rather, a judge will take into consideration all of the evidence presented in your trial and make a “just and right” division of the community property based on that determination.
+It is not so simple to assume that if your case makes it before a judge, they will just take all the community property and split it down the middle, 50/50.
+Instead, a judge will consider all of the evidence presented in your trial and make a "just and right" division of the community property based on that determination.

-Keep in mind that which of you or your spouse ends up with the children primarily plays a role in this determination as does whether or not either of you played a role in the dissolution of the marriage through infidelity or other causes.
-Prior bad acts can be punished by having your spouse be awarded a disproportionate share of the community estate.
+Keep in mind that which of you or your spouse ends up with the children primarily plays a role in this determination, as does whether or not either of you played a role in the dissolution of the marriage through infidelity or other causes.
+Prior evil acts can be punished by having your spouse be awarded a disproportionate share of the community estate.

 A basic run-down of the factors that a judge will use to determine what a just and right division of the property looks like are: